boltdesignsystem/bolt/docs-site/src/pages/docs/_00-faq.md

 ## My Jest or Nightwatch tests are failing on Travis even after I pushed up a fix

 Often, this is a sign that the problem is still not really fixed, but sometimes it's the cache.
 Try clearing the [caches on Travis](https://travis-ci.com/github/boltdesignsystem/bolt/caches) and restart your build.

+## My Jest tests are hanging locally

+You may have a memory leak.
+Check Activity Monitor and search for "node".
+If a node task is taken up endless amounts of memory, you may have run out of ports, a [known issue with Twig Renderer](https://github.com/knapsack-cloud/twig-renderer/issues/55).
+Follow the instructions [in this comment](https://github.com/knapsack-cloud/twig-renderer/issues/55#issuecomment-640786016) to fix the issue.